 Horizontal rules can be used to create a visual separation between sections.
-They are created using three or more hyphens --, asterisks , or underscores .
+They are created using three or more hyphens --, asterisks \\\, or underscores \\\\.

-Introduction

-Some text
+Introduction Some text

 Another text

--- Conclusion
+Conclusion

+Preview (198089) This is a preview of the result rendering.

 Introduction

 Some text

 Another text

 Conclusion